KCivilEnGI/my-app/README.md

 I am using RouterProvider, which is the latest version of React Router officially recommended.

 ## Map
-The map that you can find on this website, one of the cards on the Home page, uses the Leaflet library on React recording and demonstrating the affordable housing in Madison, WI which is a casual research my friends and I are doing.
+The map that you can find on this website, one of the cards on the Home page, uses the Leaflet library on React recording and showing the affordable housing in Madison, WI which is a casual research my friends and I are doing.
 We were trying to use GIS knowledge to integrate the housing information and their address.